Aju18/Brute_forcer/README.md

 ### Disclaimer

  This project is only for educational purposes.
 Any kind of bad behavior conducted with this project is the user's own responsibility.
-I hereby forfeit responsible for any illegal actions.
+I hereby forfeit responsiblity for any illegal actions.

 ____

 ### Acknowledgement

- This project was partially guided by TCM's [Python 101 course](https://academy.tcm-sec.com/p/python-101-for-hackers) and was overhauled to incorporate some new ideas I had and new skills I had learned.
+ This project was born from a capstone excercise in TCM's [Python 101 course](https://academy.tcm-sec.com/p/python-101-for-hackers) but was overhauled to incorporate some new ideas I had and new skills I had learned.

 ____